Table of Contents

 Larry Hoover was born to Floyd Hopskins and Obell Cooper on November 30, 1950 in Jackson, Mississippi.
 His father was a mechanic and his mother did odd jobs.
 He was the eldest of the four children they had.
 In 1955, his mother along with him and other siblings born by that time, moved to a low-income area in South Side, Chicago while his father stayed behind in Jackson.
 The last that his parents spoke to each other was in 1966.
 For most part, Larry Hoover was brought up by a single mother.

 From an early age, Hoover had a desire to earn money.
-He sold Jet magazine on mass-transit platforms of Elevated Train, carried groceries, and cleaned furnaces.
-His mother worked odd jobs at restaurants and laundromats.
-The family also relied on welfare.
+He cleaned furnaces and carried groceries in the neighborhood.
+He also sold Jet magazine on the mass-transit platforms of Elevated Train.
+Larry Hoover’s mother did odd jobs at restaurants and laundromats.
+The family was poor and had to rely on welfare as well.

-Like most boys, Hoover too was fascinated with guns, and once recalled that one Chicago policeman let him climb into his squad car and handle his revolver.
+Like most boys, Hoover too was fascinated with guns, and once recalled that one Chicago policeman allowed him to get into his official squad car and handle his revolver.

-By the age of 13, he had become a member of the gang of about 30 youths who called themselves Supreme Gangsters.
+By the age of 12 or 13, Hoover had become a member of the gang of about 30 youths who called themselves Supreme Gangsters.
 The gang members often bunked school together to ride the Elevated Train around Chicago.

 With his natural ability to influence and lead, he quickly rose through the ranks of the Supreme Gangsters garnering power and authority.

-Alex Rain was the leader of Supreme Gangsters and Larry Hoover was his Second in Command.
+Alex Rain was the founding leader of Supreme Gangsters and Larry Hoover was his Second in Command.
 As the leader of the gang, Alex Rain was called “the King” by the gang members.
 He was murdered in 1964 and Larry Hoover became “the King” of the gang.
+The person behind the murder of Alex Rain remains unknown to this day but there were rumors that Larry Hoover had killed the founder of his gang.

 Initially, Supreme Gangsters was involved in petty crimes like mugging and theft but with time made its way to more heinous crimes like shooting, assault and homicide.

-In a statement submitted in 1993 to the Prison Review Board of Illinois for his parole, Larry Hoover informed the board that as a teenager he was greatly influenced by popular Western and gangster movie stars, and the hustlers who lived in the immediate neighborhoods.
-He further wrote that it seemed then that everyone believed violence and guns were the best way to settle conflicts, to get real respect and power and to be recognized as someone important.
+In a statement submitted in 1993 to the Prison Review Board of Illinois for his parole, Larry Hoover informed the board that as a teenager he was greatly influenced by the crooks and gangsters who lived in the immediate neighborhoods and the famous film stars who appeared in Western and gangster movies.
+He further wrote that it seemed then that everyone believed violence and guns were the best way to settle issues, to get real respect and power and to be recognized as an important person.
 He admitted in the statement that he found himself believing that as well.

 It was the third attempt on Hoover’s life and it was also the first time that his mother came to know about his gang related activities.